taranis-ai/taranis.ai/content/en/docs/admin/user-management.md

 Define roles with permissions.
 Roles are then assigned to users to control access to administration, Assess, Analyze, Publish, connector, and worker features.

 Access-control lists (ACLs) restrict user-facing content and reference data.
-A source can be granted directly or through an ACL on one of its source groups; a source-group wildcard grants access to all sources, including ungrouped sources. `ADMIN_OPERATIONS` bypasses these ACL checks, but does not bypass TLP restrictions.
+A user can be granted access to a source directly or through an ACL on one of its source groups; a source-group wildcard grants access to all sources, including ungrouped sources. `ADMIN_OPERATIONS` bypasses these ACL checks, but does not bypass TLP restrictions.
 Administration and configuration access is controlled by the relevant `CONFIG_*` permissions.

 ### Users